GeorgeWL/next-app-contentful/README.md

 * `NEXT_CMS_CONTENTFUL_ACCESS_TOKEN` - Access token used to get data from contentful
 * `NEXT_CMS_CONTENTFUL_PREVIEW_ACCESS_TOKEN` - Acces token used to preview draft posts from Contentful

-These values can usuaully be found in the settings of contentful, under the "**API Keys**" subheading
+These values can usually be found in the settings of contentful, under the "**API Keys**" subheading

 <details>
   <summary><strong>screenshot of settings menu</strong></summary>